Eschatologue/CM_wiki/docs/campaign/player-chr/ydastriel-khaine/index.md

 You can use this feature a number of times equal to your Wisdom modifier (minimum of once), and regain all expended uses after a Long Rest.
 Alternatively, you can regain all expended uses by expending one use of Wild Shape (no action required).

-#### Destruction Resonance
+**Resonance of Destruction**

-***Collapsing Star (Archer Form).*** Once per turn, when you hit a target with your Archer Form’s Bonus Action attack, all creatures within 5 feet of the target must make a Dexterity saving throw.
+:   ***Collapsing Star (Archer Form).*** Once per turn, when you hit a target with your Archer Form’s Bonus Action attack, all creatures within 5 feet of the target must make a Dexterity saving throw.
 On a failed save, they take damage as if they were also hit by your Archer Form's attack.

-***Searing Flare (Chalice Form).*** Once per turn, when you restore Hit Points to a creature using the Chalice Form feature, the creature can forgo the additional healing.
-If it does, the next time it hits with an attack roll before the end of its next turn, it deals extra Radiant damage equal to the Chalice Form’s healing roll.
+:   ***Searing Flare (Chalice Form).*** Once per turn, when you restore Hit Points to a creature using the Chalice Form feature, all creatures within 5 feet of the target must make a Constitution saving throw.
+On a failed save, they take Radiant damage equals to the Chalice Form's healing roll.

-***Void Dragon (Dragon Form).*** While concentrating on a Druid spell, you can add your Wisdom modifier to the damage roll of any Druid spell you cast.
+:   ***Void Dragon (Dragon Form).*** While concentrating on a Druid spell, you can add your Wisdom modifier to the damage roll of any Druid spell you cast.

+**Resonance of Perseverance**
+:   ***Siege Emplacement (Archer Form).*** Allies that start its turn within 10 feet of you, gain Temporary Hit Points equal to your Wisdom modifier until the start of its next turn.

+:   ***Amber Armour (Archer Form).*** When you restore Hit Points to a creature using the Chalice Form feature, you and all allies within 10 feet of you gain Temporary Hit Points equals to half the Chalice Form roll result for 1 minute.

+:   ***Warding Aura (Dragon Form).*** While concentrating on a Druid spell, all allies within 10 feet of you, gains the benefit of Half Cover.